sdrik/goodix_fp_dump/README.md

 ### Packet 0xb0

-This is the generic reply, it is sent in response to every packet and precedes the actual reply packet if there is any.
+This is the generic reply, it is sent in response to every packet and precedes the actual response packet if there is any.

-### Type 0xa8
+### Packet 0xa8

-Seems to be related to the sensor identification: it contains a string which described the sensor, maybe a numeric ID too.
+This returns the firmware version.